 Small and medium-sized companies may be exempt from some of the disclosures.
-Such companies are free to choose an "extended review" as well (which is a review with four extra obligatory actions).
+Such companies are free to choose an "extended review" (which is a review with four extra obligatory actions) or either a review or a Statement on Accounting Assistance respectively.
 Micro companies as adopted in the 2012/6/EU Directive may be exempt from some of the disclosures as well.